TEAMTREEHOUSE.COM | TEAMTREEHOUSE.COM | TEAMTREEHOUSE.COM |

 The main goal of this project was to lead a modernization of their brand narrative, aesthetic, and how they connect with their audience through their digital channels.

 - Develop a new pre-purchase user experience through establishing new consumer journeys, user flows, and navigation

 - Art direct a brand refresh for the Treehouse brand and visual languag

 - Work on the establishment of a new site OKRs and CRM system through Hubspot

 - Website Audit

 Key takeaways: From the website audit and competitor analysis, I discovered a lack of consistency in the pre-purchase experience.
 The key cornerstone elements such as navigation and footer stood out to me from a structural sense, and I saw an opportunity for a clear voice, tone, and language from a content strategy standpoint.

 The internal analysis made me realize that the value proposition that leadership saw to differentiate the brand was not clearly communicated on the website (which they heavily rely on for new clientele).
 And there was an opportunity to highlight the learning platform since it is something customers advocate for in reviews and it has not been highlighted as a differentiating asset over the years.

-Unifying the identity: In this phase, I also worked on unifying and standardizing the visual system, as well as, developing new guidelines in regards to the language and tone used to talk about each product offerings.
-For example, for all Techdegree related CTAs use the word “enroll” instead of joining to help the user better understand which product offering the CTA was connected to.
+New guidelines: I also worked on developing new guidelines in regards to the language and tone used to talk about each product offering.
+For example, for all Techdegree related CTAs, we should use the word “enroll” instead of ”join” to help the user better understand which product offering the CTA was connected to.
 Plus the change in language better aligned with the Bootcamp/Scholarly vibe that the brand was trying to achieve with their Techdegree program.